catgoose/nvim-colorizer.lua/README.md

   filetypes = {
     "*", -- Highlight all files, but customize some others.
     "!vim", -- Exclude vim from highlighting.
-    -- Exclusion Only makes sense if '*' is specified!
+    -- Exclusion Only makes sense if '*' is specified first!
   },
 })